 When it comes to Hanoi travel and tourism, tourists should not miss out on Tran Quoc Pagoda, the oldest pagoda in this city with a long-standing history.
 Being a sacred “gem” in the middle of West Lake, this religious site is an ideal spot for any cultural enthusiast in Vietnam’s capital.

-1. Where is Pagoda Tran Quoc Hanoi Vietnam?
+1. Where is Tran Quoc Pagoda in Hanoi, Vietnam?

 With outstanding features, Tran Quoc Pagoda can offer tourists a unique cultural and religious experience.
-Listed below are some of the things you might want to know about this destination.
+Here are a some of the things you might want to know about this destination.

 The pagoda’s name was changed to Tran Quoc during the reign of King Le Hy Tong (1681 - 1705), with the hope that Tran Quoc Pagoda would be a place to help people repel natural disasters and also bring them a peaceful life.
 The name “Tran Quoc” is used to this day.

-Following the strict principles of Buddhism, Tran Quoc Pagoda preserves the aesthetics of Eastern architecture.
+Adhering to the strict principles of Buddhism, Tran Quoc Pagoda preserves the aesthetic beauty of Eastern architectural style.

 - The Front House (Tien Duong)

-Coming into the Front House in Tran Quoc Pagoda, visitors will see many unique statues.
-One of them is the statue of Shakyamuni Buddha made out of wood with glossy golden paint, which has been voted as the most beautiful Lying Buddha statue in Vietnam.
+Upon entering the Front House of Tran Quoc Pagoda, you will see many unique statues.
+One of them is the statue of Shakyamuni Buddha made out of wood with glossy golden paint.
+This particular statue has earned the esteemed recognition of being voted as the most beautiful Lying Buddha statue in Vietnam.